MichalisEfstathiou/XSPOT-MARKETS/desktop-application-for-windows/trading-panels/market-depth.md

 The Market depth panel consists of several sections:

-* Level I - only Level I quotes;
+* Level I - only Level I quotes
-* Position bar - short information about opened positions \(quantity, average price, current profit and loss\).
+* Position bar - short information about opened positions \(quantity, average price, current profit and loss\)

 P/L value is displayed in currency or in ticks/points depending on what option you choose clicking on it.